Open-Set Deepfake Detection: A Parameter-Efficient Adaptation Method with Forgery Style Mixture: Experiments and Results

 \subsubsection{Implementation details}

-In this study, we employ the popular \texttt{dlib} face detector \cite{king2009dlib} to crop face regions.
+In this study, we employ the popular \texttt{dlib} face detector \cite{king2009dlib}.
+The detected face regions are enlarged by a factor of 1.3 and subsequently resized to 224×224 pixels before being input into the model.
 The proposed framework is implemented on the PyTorch \cite{paszke2019pytorch} platform, and the model is trained using Adam optimizer \cite{kingma2014adam} with $\beta_{1}$ = 0.9 and $\beta_{2}$ = 0.999.
 We set the learning rate at 3e-5, and no learning rate decay is applied throughout the whole training process.
-Our default architecture employs the ViT-B as the backbone, and we train the model on a single 2080Ti GPU with a batch size of 48.
-The training comprises 30,000 iterations, and the ViT-B parameters are initialized with ImageNet-21k \cite{deng2009imagenet} weights.
+In the proposed OSDFD framework, the ViT-Base model pre-trained on ImageNet-21K \cite{deng2009imagenet} serves as the backbone.
+It consists of 12 transformer blocks, each comprising a 12-head self-attention layer and a multi-layer perceptron (MLP) layer.
+We use the ViT-L/14 as the CLIP backbone.
+We set the batch size to 48, and the loss weight $\lambda$ in Eq.
+(10) is set to 1.
+During training, we use AUC as the validation metric.
+The training process consists of 30,000 iterations, as we observe that the validation AUC converges after about 20,000 iterations.